ymollard/python-advanced-slides/exercises.md

 ### 8.3.
 Overload magic methods
 Implement the *magic method* `__add__(self, other)` so that accounts can be added if they share the same owner, resulting in a new account with the sum of balances.

+---

 ### 8.4.
+Plot the balance history of all accounts

+For each account, keep a record of the balance between each transaction and their associated date.

+Install matplotlib in your venv and show a single graph at the end of the simulation with a plot for each account owner.

+### 8.5.
 Publish a new version of your package

+If you have implemented the plots, add a new dependency to `matplotlib` in the `install_requires` list of the `setup.py` metadada.

 In `setup.py` set the version to `0.0.2`.
+Drop former distribution versions from `dist/` so that you do not upload them again.

-Build and publish the package again on TestPyPI.
-Make sure that both versions are now hosted on TestPyPI.
+Build and publish this new version on TestPyPI.

 ---